vyca2017/content/content/reference/relay-api/mutations/modifying-one-to-many-edges.md

     - chietu0ahn
 ---

-# Modifying edges for one-to-many relations with the Relay API
+# Modifying edges for one-to-many relations

 One-to-many [relations](!alias-goh5uthoc1) relate two types to each other.